-For the class of 2021, there is a general greater motivation and intention to develop one's career as a professional, than as a leader or entrepreneur.
-This result is consistent across different demographic categorizations.

-- However, there is a significant gap between the motivation of graduating students to be an entrepreneur versus their intention to be an entrepreneur.
+- For the class of 2021, there is generally a greater motivation and intention to develop one's career as a professional, than as a leader or entrepreneur.
+This result is consistent across different demographic categorizations. - However, there is a significant gap between the motivation of graduating students to be an entrepreneur versus their actual intention to be an entrepreneur.
 They have a smaller intention than motivation to start a business after they graduate.
 This gap appears to be compensated by a greater intention to grow their career as a technical professional or seeking to grow to become a leader within organizations.
 Discrepancy between motivation versus intention can be reflective of contextual consideration (e.g., social, political, economic conditions) that may encourage or suppress one towards pursuing their inner career motivation.
-In this case, the entrepreneurial motivation is significantly suppressed, where graduates do not feel they are working in career they would otherwise prefer. - Female respondents are found to expect a lower salary and are more willing to accept a lower salary for their first job after they graduate. - Female respondents are found to have higher levels of promotion focus than males.
-Promotion focused (Higgins, 1997) is one of two fundamental motivational traits.
-Higher levels of promotion focus means than female respondents are more likely than male respondents to take chances and seek out opportunities in order to achieve their goals. - Graduating students who are more confident in finding a job does not necessarily have better grades, and those who have better grades do not necessarily expect a higher salary.
+In this case, the entrepreneurial motivation is significantly suppressed, where graduates do not feel they are working in career they would otherwise prefer. - Female respondents are found to expect a lower salary and are more willing to accept a lower salary for their first job after they graduate. - Higher levels of promotion focus for female respondents means than females are more likely than male respondents to believe in working hard to achieve their goals, and are more willing take chances and seek out opportunities towards achieving goal or career success. - Graduating students who are more confident in finding a job does not necessarily have better grades, and those who have better grades do not necessarily expect a higher salary.
+This might lead to potential disenchanment of the purpose of education and trust in tertiary educational institutes in the long-run.